Here's a primer on remote WMI: https://msdn.microsoft.com/en-us/library/aa389290.aspx

 Problem 4

-Load from inventory doesn't work.
+Load from System Information does not work.
 Error getting Bios information.

-This error can be many things please validate the following:
+This error can have several origins.
+Please validate the following: